sapcc/limes/docs/users/api-v1-specification.md

 of scrape errors for all services across all projects.

-In order to avoid excessively large responses, identical scrape errors for multiple project services of the same type will be grouped into one item with a dummy project ID.
+In order to avoid excessively large responses, identical scrape errors for multiple project services of the same type will be grouped into one item and an additional field will be included in the response, `affected_projects`, which will reflect the number of projects affected by this particular scrape issue.

 Returns 200 (OK) on success.
 Result is a JSON document like: